mohamedsamara/node-firebase/README.md

 * features:
   * Node provides the backend environment for this application
   * Express middleware is used to handle requests, routes
+  * React for displaying UI components
+  * Firebase for authentication, authorization, database
+  * Google cloud App Engine to build, deploy and monitor website
+  * PM2 process manager to run node server in development environment
+  * Workbox is used to manage service workers and caching assets

 ## Install